 There are two different types of bankruptcy petitions an individual may file:

-Chapter 7 Bankruptcy – a federal judge will order the liquidation of any assets that aren’t exempt (exempt assets could be a car, household furniture or job-related tools).
+A federal judge will order the liquidation of any assets that aren’t exempt (exempt assets could be a car, household furniture or job-related tools).
 Proceeds from the sale of those assets will be used to help pay down one’s outstanding debts.
 The balance will be discharged in bankruptcy.

 Not all debts can be forgiven by filing for bankruptcy protection.
 Examples of debts that won’t be forgiven are child support, alimony and taxes.
 There may be circumstances under which student loan debt could be forgiven.
 If considering bankruptcy, it is wise to seek the advice of a bankruptcy attorney who can guide you through the process.

 Before filing for bankruptcy protection, a consumer must complete an approved pre-bankruptcy credit counseling course.
 Mandated by the 2005 Bankruptcy Abuse Protection and Consumer Protection Act, this credit counseling course must be taken 180 days before filing for bankruptcy.
-The course must be administered by an EOUST approved credit counseling agency.
+The course must be administered by an EOUST-approved credit counseling agency.
 A certificate of completion will be granted once the course has been completed and must be submitted with one’s bankruptcy petition.